NurettinYAKIT/dotfiles/README.md

 # Onur's Dotfiles
-🔧 .files for macOS, brew, git, zsh
+A simple 🔧 .files repo for macOS, brew, git, zsh

 ## About

-This repo helps to setup a new Mac :computer:.
+This repo helps to setup a new Mac :computer: without spending too much time on configurations.

 ## Setup